trevordbunch/cis411_lab0/labreports/LAB_gracet712.md

 # Step 1: Fork this repository
 - The URL of my forked repository: https://github.com/gracet712/cis411_lab1_CI

-- The accompanying diagram of what my fork precisely and conceptually represents...
+- The accompanying diagram of what my fork precisely and conceptually represents:

 ![Diagram of Forked Repository](/assets/fork_diagram.jpg)

 # Step 2: Clone your forked repository from the command line